Dushyantgoswami/docs/docs/developers/checkers-rollapp/install-rdk.md

 ## Installing and building the RDK

-Run the following command inside the `checkers` directory.
+Run the following command from within the same terminal window you've previously [scaffolded the RollApp](./scaffold-rollapp):

 ```sh
 cd "$WORKSPACE_PATH/checkers"